Dad's Girl: Plot

-While all this happens, Nadine and Shadi re-connect with each other, which makes Nadine fly off to Paris and Shadi goes back to Lebanon, though, they did not know that they would leave and not find each other.
-Therefore, they have a small argument over the phone but then express their love together and Shadi waits till Nadine gets back to Lebanon.
+While all this happens, Nadine and Chadi reconnect with each other, which makes Nadine fly off to Paris and Chadi goes back to Lebanon, though, they did not know that they would leave and not find each other.
+Therefore, they have a small argument over the phone but then express their love together and Chadi waits till Nadine gets back to Lebanon.

 Meanwhile, Tarek goes to Dollie's house and Dollie goes insane since she thought Tarek went off and saw Rana after the conflict in the Casino.
 He denies that fact but this urges Dollie to go insane and decides to kill Rana, because she knows Tarek is lying to her.
 Tarek realizes that Dollie was not joking and runs off to find Rana, but Dollie found her first and as soon as Tarek arrives Rana's house, Dollie has stabbed Rana and she is rushed to the hospital.
 On the way to the hospital, Tarek asks Rana on what happened and she confesses that she loves him and she cannot live without him and then she loses consciousness.

 The movie ends with Rana in the hospital and is gathered around by family and friends.
 Then a few weeks later Tarek takes Rana to a private area along the beachside and proposes to her.
-Of course, Rana accepts and they end it with a slow dance.
+Rana accepts and they end it with a slow dance.